shopware/admin-api-reference/docs/guides/quick-start/05-order-management.md

 ## Order state handling

-Every order in Shopware has three states `order.state`, `order_delivery.state`, `order_transaction.state`.
-For each state there is a state machine that holds the status of the order, delivery, and payment status, respectively.
+Every order in Shopware has three states `order.state`, `order_delivery.state`, and `order_transaction.state`.
+For each state, there is a state machine that holds the status of the order, delivery, and payment status, respectively.
 The `state_machine_transition` is a collection of all defined transitions.

 The `transition` method handles the order transition from one state to another.

 ### Order

 On creating a new order, the order state is set to *open* by default.
 Order state can be transitioned among `cancel`, `complete`, `reopen`, and `process`.

 Below is a sample request to change the state of order to *complete*: